Best Unemployment Loans In Canada 2025

 Unsecured Personal Loans

 Some lenders offer unsecured personal loans based on non-traditional forms of income, such as government benefits, pensions, investment income, or freelance income.
-Generally, these loans will have higher rates, shorter term lengths, and lower loan limits due to the added risk they take by lending to someone who is considered risky.
+Generally, these loans will have higher rates, shorter term lengths, and lower loan limits due to the added risk they take by lending to someone considered risky.

 However, personal loans are typically a better choice than payday loans as they have longer terms and lower rates, making them a more affordable option if you can qualify.